kedro-org/kedro/docs/source/03_tutorial/06_visualise_pipeline.md

 And this will visualise the pipeline visualisation saved as `my_shareable_pipeline.json`.

-## Visualise your plotly-express charts on Kedro-viz
+## Visualise plotly-express charts on Kedro-viz

-You can view your plotly-express charts straight from Kedro-Viz.
-To use this feature on Kedro-viz you need to use Kedro's plotly data connector.
+You can view plotly-express charts in Kedro-Viz when you use Kedro's plotly data connector.

 There are two plotly data connectors in Kedro :
 - [plotly.PlotlyDataSet](https://kedro.readthedocs.io/en/stable/kedro.extras.datasets.plotly.PlotlyDataSet.html#kedro.extras.datasets.plotly.PlotlyDataSet) - This is where you specify the configurations of your plot in the `catalog.yml`.